 Depending on industry, businesses can obtain lower costs on purchasing software programs in bulk and for a lower cost by joining an intermediary provider.
 For instance, many companies in the education industry have joined InCommon, which offers certificate and authentication services.
 With these providers, not only do you keep up with the latest technological advances as they send informational materials to their members, but you can save up to 50% in software licensing fees for an entire business.

 Many e-commerce vendors and financial institutions have free downloadable mobile applications for smartphones and tablets.
 These mobile applications increase site availability for the user.
 For instance, your customer can shop for clothes while riding the train home.
 Price on mobile applications varies.
-Designing a custom application can be cost-prohibitive, although several manufactures like Magento and iMobeCommerce offer generic applications at a much lower cost.
+Designing a custom application can be cost-prohibitive, although several manufacturers offer generic applications at a much lower cost.
 Maintaining the application requires membership with the smartphone manufacturer.
 Overall, membership costs are reasonable.
-Microsoft and Apple charge an annual development fee of $99; Google charges $25.
+Microsoft has a one-time registration fee of $19 for individuals and $99 for companies, while Apple charges an annual development fee of $99; Google charges $25.
 However, app store owners also obtain a margin from the user’s overall sales through the mobile application.
 At this point, the average rate is 30%.
 Businesses can also offer their customers e-coupons through mobile applications that are user-friendly to download and use.

 The social media phenomenon is advantageous for businesses who want to increase their presence and reach target audiences that heavily rely on social media, such as millennials.
 The beauty of it is that it is often free.
 Nonetheless, if used to promote business, the social media page or pages need to be updated and interactive.
 This means assigning a staff member with the task of keeping page information and news items up to date as well as responding to requests.